samirparhi-dev/Assignment/Scnario-2/solution2.md

 ###### 1) What are different artifacts you need to create – name of the artifacts and its purpose

   Below are the required things to create an an ARM template .
-* a.
-Schema: Describe the properties available in the template
+* Schema: Describe the properties available in the template
-* b.
-Content version: Versioning  the template
+* Content version: Versioning  the template
-* c.
-Parameters:  Passing parameter for this template
+* Parameters:  Passing parameter for this template
-* d.
-Variable: Use of variable in this Template dynamically
+* Variable: Use of variable in this Template dynamically
-* e.
-Output: Return properties after execution of this template
+* Output: Return properties after execution of this template
-* f.
-Function: Re-usability of the expressions
+* Function: Re-usability of the expressions
-* g.
-Resources(Azure resources like N/w , Subnet, Vm, etc.) : Infra object to be created by execution of this template
+* Resources(Azure resources like N/w , Subnet, Vm, etc.) : Infra object to be created by execution of this template

 ###### 2) List the tools you will to create and store the ARM templates.
-* a.
-VS code – for developing the ARM template  ( With ARM plugin)
+* VS code – for developing the ARM template  ( With ARM plugin)
-* b.
-Git: to store the ARM template with versions
+* Git: to store the ARM template with versions
-* c.
-Powershell: to deploy Arm template with (Azure PS module installed in the local M/c)
+* Powershell: to deploy Arm template with (Azure PS module installed in the local M/c)

 ###### 3) Explain the process and steps to create automated deployment pipeline.
   * step -1: Create a ARM templates